videsk/backend-jr-hiring/README.md

 - [ ] When the result of querying to database is empty array throw an `NotFound` error.
 - [ ] When the result of querying to database is an unexpected error throw an `ServerError` error.

-Be sure the errors were not crash the app, does mean if you don't catch the error correctly the server will be stopped.
-We catch correctly in the test, but in the real world, that's equal to server down!
+Be sure the errors were not crash the app, does mean **if you don't catch the error correctly the server will be stopped**.
+We catch correctly in the test, but **in the real world, that's equal to server down!**

 ---